optus23/Game-Tutorial---Research-Project/docs/index.md

 The shooters or role-playing games seeks to enhance level design.
 As we have commented before, this is the perfect kind of games that uses Showing Gradually Through Experience.
 Other kind of target that uses this are Roguelike or Soulslike.
 There's some examples:

-(place a picture of skyrim, explain it)
+(place a picture of skyrim, explain it) done

+In Skyrim, player has to do parkour because, a dragon is threatening.

-(place a gif of Hollowknight, explain it)
+(place a gif of Hollowknight, explain it) done

+Here in Hollow Knight, there's a big initial safe space to try all buttons.

 ### Same tutorial for Advanced and Rookie people?